 For the less fortunate, however, the cost of living in Hong Kong is confining– literally.

 With a monthly wage of $2,652, the average Hong Kong citizen spends most of their earnings on rent alone.
 The smallest apartments in Hong Kong cost around $1,000 per month, with more spacious units ranging from $2,000-2,500 before utilities.
 Many Hong Kong residents work longer hours and split small flats into sleeping cubicles in order to save on rent.

 With so much disposable income being eaten up by housing costs, many residents face the very real problem of food insecurity.
 Going out to restaurants has become a luxury, as many people must now rely on charitable donations and government assistance to eat.

 For Hong Kong’s poorest, those living on less than $328 a month, the cost of rent in Hong Kong makes living in the city unsustainable.
-Over 30 percent of the city’s elderly population live in poverty, while the wealthiest families make over 44 times what the average citizen makes.
+Over 30% of the city’s elderly population lives in poverty, while the wealthiest families make over 44 times what the average citizen makes.